GENERAL INFORMATION

 CAMPING SEASON

 Schoodic Woods Campground is typically open from late May through Columbus Day.
-Group sites are available from May 15th through October 15th.
-The exact camping dates change slightly each year, so be sure to get the current schedule on the National Park Service’s Camping web page for Acadia National Park.
+The exact opening and closing dates change slightly each year, so be sure to get the current schedule on the National Park Service’s Camping web page for Acadia National Park.

 TYPE OF CAMPING